 A native of New Orleans, Dr. Figueroa appreciates a good Cafe Au Lait and a great Rock n Roll riff.
-He enjoys playing guitar, and recording and publishing his own music.
-Other favorite past times include writing and collecting fountain pens because he believes writing is art in itself.
+He enjoys playing guitar and recording and publishing his own music.
 Dr. Figueroa and his wife Debbie, a professional artist, share four wonderful children, three grandchildren and two fur babies.

 Dr. Figueroa holds a Ph.D. and Master of Arts in English from Louisiana State University in Baton Rouge and a Bachelor of Arts in English from Loyola University, New Orleans, Louisiana.

 Today, we are celebrating Gateway Community & Technical College and the values we hold dear which reflect the values of our Northern Kentucky community.
 We celebrate our hopes and aspirations for each of our citizens as they work to find their way to a better life.

 And with all the energy felt in our region in this "our time," to paraphrase the NKY Chamber's theme for this year, Gateway pledges to be a force for good as we work to make this wave of economic prosperity raise the aspiration and attainments of all who live here.